Qiskit/qiskit/CONTRIBUTING.md

     pip install -U reno

-Once you have reno installed you can make a new release note by running in the your local repository checkout's root::
+Once you have reno installed you can make a new release note by running in your local repository checkout's root::

     reno new short-description-string